hazelcast/hazelcast-jet/site/docs/tutorials/cdc-join.md

 ```

 To make it evident that our pipeline serves the purpose of building an
-up-to-date cache of "orders of customer" data, which can be
+up-to-date cache of "orders of customers", which can be interrogated at
-interrogated at any time let's add one more class.
-This code can be
+any time, let's add one more class.
+This code can be executed at will in
-executed at any time in your IDE and will print the current content of
+your IDE and prints the current content of the cache.
-the cache.

 ```java
 package org.example;